Adaptive Force Controller for Contact-Rich Robotic Systems using an Unscented Kalman Filter: Auto-tuning formulation

 We can use \eqref{torque_wrench}, \eqref{eq:force_model}, and \eqref{eq:torque_model} to solve for the dynamic model through the following relationship:

-Essentially, the system evolution is simulated from timestep $t-1$ to $t$ using different sets of control parameters $\boldsymbol{\theta}_{k,t}$ or sigma points (see below). \allowdisplaybreaks The Kalman gain is found through an Unscented Kalman Filter (UKF) formulation, where $\mathbf{y}_{k,t}^{\rm des}$ is an array of desired values rather than sensor measurements.
+Essentially, the system evolution is simulated from timestep $t-1$ to $t$ using different sets of control parameters $\boldsymbol{\theta}_{k,t}$ or sigma points (see below). \allowdisplaybreaks The Kalman gain is found through a UKF formulation, where $\mathbf{y}_{k,t}^{\rm des}$ is an array of desired values rather than sensor measurements.
 For further technical details, the reader is directed to \cite{menner2021automated}, here, we will simply state the tuning law for the parameters in~\eqref{eq:learning_law}, which uses the Kalman gain $\mathbf{K}_{k,t}$ found through the following equations:

 where $\boldsymbol{\theta}_{k,t}^i$ with $i\!=\!0,...,2L$ are the sigma points, $\mathbf{w}^{c,i}$ and $\mathbf{w}^{a,i}$ are the weights of the sigma points, $\mathbf{C}_{k,t}^{sz}$ is the cross-covariance matrix, $\mathbf{S}_{k,t}$ is the innovation covariance, and $\mathbf{P}_{k,t|t}$ is the estimate covariance.
 The weights $\mathbf{w}^{a,i}$ are user-defined and in this paper assume identical weight definition as described in \textit{remark 7} of \cite{menner2021automated}.
-Lastly, note that the covariance matrix $\mathbf{C}_{\theta}$ (which is initialized by the user) defines the aggressiveness of the auto-tuning, while $\mathbf{C}_{v}$ defines the $\lq$weight' given to the components of $\mathbf{y}_{k,t}^{\rm des}$ \cite{menner2021automated}.
+Lastly, note that the covariance matrix $\mathbf{C}_{\theta}$ which is initialized by the user, defines the aggressiveness of the auto-tuning, while $\mathbf{C}_{v}$ defines the $\lq$weight' given to the components of $\mathbf{y}_{k,t}^{\rm des}$ \cite{menner2021automated}.